-Littler’s international employment and labor law practice is uniquely qualified to help its multinational clients maneuver through the best of economic times, as well as an unstable economic climate.
-Making use of its vast resources and depth of expertise, the firm routinely helps global clients adapt to a maze of distinct laws, economic circumstances and customs throughout the world.
+Littler’s international employment and labor law practice can help multinational clients maneuver through the best of economic times, as well as during unstable periods.
+We help global clients adapt to the maze of employment laws, taking into account the varied economic circumstances and customs throughout the world.

 Experienced and Versatile Team

-We are proud to have some of the leading practitioners of international employment law on our team.
-Some of our lawyers have served as in-house counsel for major international corporations, while others have practiced employment law in other countries.
-Still others have assisted U.S.-based companies with cross-border labor issues, including global union corporate campaigns, international compensation and benefits issues, multi-jurisdiction data privacy projects, and global workforce reductions.
-Moreover, our team frequently acts as the Adviser to the Employers’ Delegation to the annual International Labour Conference of the International Labour Organization (ILO) in Geneva, Switzerland.
+We are proud to have practitioners with vast experience in international employment law on our team.
+A number of our lawyers have served as in-house counsel for major international corporations, while others have practiced employment law in various countries.
+Still others have assisted companies with cross-border labor issues, including global labor relations matters, international compensation and benefits issues, multijurisdictional data privacy projects and global workforce reductions.
+In addition, our team frequently acts as the Adviser to the Employers’ Delegation to the annual International Labour Conference of the International Labour Organization (ILO) in Geneva, Switzerland.

-- Global Labor Relations: As companies expand internationally, labor unions have responded by evolving into global enterprises to challenge employers in multiple jurisdictions.
-Unions have extended corporate campaigns to a global scale.
-Not only are unions collaborating on a global scale, but they are also utilizing the dispute resolution processes of international organizations, such as the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, to put pressure on employers.
-Littler advises employers to respond to global union corporate campaigns, to negotiate international framework agreements that establish a relationship between a multinational company and a trade union at a global level, and represents U.S. multinationals in proceedings before the U.S. National Contact Point of the OECD.
+- Global Labor Relations: As companies expand internationally, labor unions have responded by evolving into global enterprises in multiple jurisdictions.
+Unions have extended corporate campaigns to a global scale and are utilizing the dispute resolution processes of international organizations such as the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.
+Littler advises employers on global labor relations matters and negotiating international framework agreements that establish a relationship between a multinational company and a trade union at a global level.
+We also provide legal representation in proceedings before the U.S. National Contact Point of the OECD.

 - Cross-Border Litigation, Arbitration and Discovery: Multinational companies are increasingly drawn into employment-related claims that involve employees and managers in multiple offices.
-A European bank may be sued in New York for claims of alleged discrimination based on decisions that originated in the United States.
-Often, electronic evidence exists in multiple jurisdictions, and may be subject to disclosure in a U.S. litigation.
-Also, the application of the attorney-client privilege becomes an issue across borders.
-We have significant experience successfully resolving and litigating matters of this nature on behalf of multinational companies and financial services organizations.
+For example, a European bank may be sued in New York for alleged discrimination based on decisions that originated in the United States.
+Electronic evidence often exists in multiple jurisdictions and may be subject to disclosure in U.S. litigation.
+The application of the attorney-client privilege also becomes an issue across national borders.
+We have extensive experience in litigating matters of this nature on behalf of multinational entities.

-- Works Councils: Together with our counterparts in other jurisdictions, we advise employers operating in countries that engage works councils to comply with their requirements, including informing and consulting with works councils prior to reductions-in-force, business reorganizations and other significant developments.
+- Works Councils: We advise employers operating in countries that engage works councils to comply with their requirements, including informing and consulting with works councils prior to reductions-in-force, business reorganizations and other significant developments.

 - Codes of Conduct: To protect a client’s global brand and reputation, we help employers develop corporate codes of conduct, which guide a company’s operations and working arrangements in multiple jurisdictions.
 Taking into account a country’s local laws, customs and social norms, we advise employers on which guidelines to adopt and how they should be written and implemented.

-- Workforce Management: We assist employers in managing every aspect of human resources, from recruiting and hiring employees (and, in many instances, transferring them across international borders), to performance development and training, disciplinary actions and terminations.
-Standard procedures in one country may have far different implications in another, and we advise employers on how to modify their approaches and priorities in an efficient manner to comply with local laws.
+- Workforce Management: We assist employers in managing many aspects of human resources, from recruiting and hiring employees (and, in many instances, transferring them across international borders), to performance development and training, disciplinary actions and terminations.
+Standard procedures in one country may have far different implications in another, and we advise employers on how to modify their approaches and priorities in an efficient manner to maximize compliance with local laws.

-- Employment and Transfer Agreements: Multinational employers frequently devise employment agreements for their local and international staff.
-These agreements need to take account of the differing requirements of local laws.
-Companies must be sure that provisions which seem normal in their home countries are consistent, as well, with the laws and practices of the country to which executives are assigned or in which they are newly growing their businesses.
-We help employers with these differences, which may be legal as well as cultural, but are nevertheless essential.
+- Employment and Transfer Agreements: Multinational employers frequently develop employment agreements for their local and international staff.
+These agreements must take into account the differing requirements of local laws.
+Provisions viewed as standard in an employer’s home country may not be consistent with the laws of the country where its executives are assigned or its business is expanding.

-- Expatriate Programs: When an employee is sent on an international assignment, the employer must have an adequate expatriate program to assure that appropriate policies are in place.
-Our lawyers, working with a global network of advisors, assist employers in tackling tax issues and establishing compensation, benefits, allowances and perquisites for expatriate employees.
+- Expatriate Programs: Before an employee is sent on an international assignment, the employer should have an adequate expatriate program to ensure that appropriate policies are in place.
+Our lawyers assist employers in tackling tax issues and establishing appropriate compensation, benefits, allowances and perquisites for expatriate employees.

-- Transnational Restructuring: With an increasing number of deals involving multinational transactions, Littler has the team in place to coordinate due diligence on an international scale in deals ranging in size from tens of millions to billions of U.S. dollars.
-Countries have different rules that apply to the employees of companies targeted for purchase, the effect of the business transaction on the employment contracts of the employees, and the duty to inform and consult with or to bargain with employee representatives.
-Littler can educate clients quickly and on a practical level, and coordinate legal advice in multiple foreign jurisdictions.
+- Transnational Restructuring: With an increasing number of agreements involving multinational transactions, Littler has a team in place to coordinate due diligence on an international scale for deals ranging from tens of millions to billions of U.S. dollars.
+Countries have different rules on the parties’ obligations to employees of companies targeted for purchase, the effect of the business transaction on the parties’ current employment contracts, and the duty to inform and consult or bargain with employee representatives.
+Littler can advise clients and coordinate legal advice in multiple foreign jurisdictions.

-To complement our training, we have compiled a practical overview of employment and labor law, consisting of basic questions and answers about the workplace laws of other countries.
-The Littler Mendelson Guide to International Employment and Labor Law is a five-volume set that provides information on the laws and regulations of 60 countries/territories plus the European Union.
+To complement these services, we have compiled a practical overview of employment and labor law consisting of basic questions and answers about international workplace laws.
+The Littler Mendelson Guide to International Employment and Labor Law is a five-volume set that provides information on the laws and regulations of 60 countries/territories and the European Union.

-Littler also conducts an annual Global Employer Institute for our clients, which features some of our top lawyers, as well as a select group of employment lawyers from around the world discussing the most pressing issues in international employment and labor law.
-Attendees report that the program provides, in a single conference, critical insights into global trends as well as an informative introduction to legal concerns and workplace sensitivities before entering a new commercial market.
+In addition, Littler conducts conferences and a series of internationally focused webinars for our clients.
+These feature some of Littler’s top attorneys and a select group of employment lawyers from around the world to discuss the most pressing issues in international employment and labor law.
+Attendees say that these programs provide critical insights into global trends, as well as an informative introduction to legal concerns and workplace sensitivities before entering a new commercial market.